centrahq/api-documentation/pages/03.fe-development/13.best-practices/docs.md

 When we confirm exposing a shared secret (i.e. by detecting a direct browser usage) we will revoke the questioned key, rendering it useless for the intended purpose.
 This can result in downtime, loss of data, and other adverse effects.

+Secret rotation will be required in such case.

 ### Rotating the secret

 Secret rotation helps reduce the risk of a shared secret being compromised.